 This system is still around in some storerooms but was mostly replaced by the next system: MOLLE.

 With MOLLE, we arrive at the Fighting Load Carrier (FLC) and Tactical Assault Panel (TAP).
 These worked okay enough.
 They never really fit right, especially when loaded down.
 Furthermore, they didn’t solve the problem of heat buildup.

 Some special units began making their own in-house versions of the old Rhodesian chest rig.
 Eventually, it spread to the regular Army Ranger units and earned the title Ranger Assault Carrying Kit (RACK).
 It utilized the same MOLLE modularity of the FLC and TAP, but in a more traditional chest rig format.

 This was the first “modern” tactical chest rig, and what most people think of today.

-Eventually, it became less common to separate load carriage from the armor system.
-As we got deeper into the 2000s, it became standard practice to mount equipment pouches directly to the armor system.
+During all of that early era, armor and fighting kit were two separate items.
+As we got deeper into the 2000s, it became common practice to mount equipment pouches directly to the armor system.

-The last iteration, using lightweight plate carriers and directly attaching pouches to it is the “cool guy” way to do things today.
+The combination armor and load bearing kit using lightweight plate carriers and directly attaching pouches to it is the “cool guy” way to do things today.
 But that doesn’t make the more classic RACK-style chest rig obsolete.

 Costs/Benefit of Chest Rigs and Plate Carriers